 In order to evaluate the student teacher, the supervisor will visit the student teacher four (4) to eight (8) times evenly distributed throughout the semester.
-Complete the University Supervisor's Observation Reports (Appendices E, and F)
+Complete the University Supervisor's Evaluation by completing COE III and COE IV and other written evaluations.

-and discusses the contents with the student teacher.
 During these visits, the University Supervisors will also meet with the Cooperating Teacher, as needed.